Lucsantosg/dedicated/index.md

 |Resolution of security vulnerabilities | Resolve reported security vulnerabilities in the platform. | IBM |
 {: caption="Table 6.
 Progression phase tasks" caption-side="top"}

-The final stage of completion represents the end of the relationship between you and IBM {{site.data.keyword.Bluemix_notm}}.
+The final stage of completion represents the end of the relationship between you and {{site.data.keyword.Bluemix_notm}}.
 The primary tasks for this phase include the following:

 * Ending of the financial agreement
 * Removing all network connections